underlay/tasl.io/content/docs/literals.md

 This sounds like a lot of complexity, especially just for primitives!
 What if we just want a regular type like `boolean` - do we always have to come up with a URI and declare it with a `literal` statement?

 Fortunately not; tasl has some affordances to make common cases easy.
-In tasl, all of the datatypes from the [XSD namespace](https://www.w3.org/TR/xmlschema11-2/) (`http://www.w3.org/2001/XMLSchema#`) are defined as _global variables_, meaning you can just use them as bare identifiers without declaring them (and without declaring the XSD namespace itself).
+The [XSD namespace](https://www.w3.org/TR/xmlschema11-2/) (`http://www.w3.org/2001/XMLSchema#`) is the (somewhat) canonical default namespace for literals in RDF, and it includes definitions for all the basic common datatypes like strings, booleans, and various sizes of numbers.
+In tasl, all of the datatypes from the XSD namespace are defined as _global variables_, meaning you can just use them as bare identifiers without declaring them (and without declaring the XSD namespace itself).

-The XSD namespace is the (somewhat) canonical default namespace for literals in RDF, and it includes essentially

-fortunately we don't usually need to think about it.
-The [XML Schema Definition Language](https://www.w3.org/TR/xmlschema11-2/) namespace (`http://www.w3.org/2001/XMLSchema#`) has become the go-to namespace for datatypes in RDF, and we recommend defaulting to it for general-purpose use in tasl as well.

-To make this easier, the following types are declared as _global variables_ in tasl:
+This means that you can pretend that every schema starts with these global definitions:

 ```tasl
 namespace xsd http://www.w3.org/2001/XMLSchema#